 As we have seen, strokes are the result of bloods clots and weakened arteries.
 There are a number of lifestyle changes that can help to reduce the chance of these problems arising.

 Smoking increases the risk of blot clots forming by narrowing the arteries.
 It also impacts on general health, reducing the likelihood of exercising – another good way to prevent strokes.
-Click here for more information on stopping smoking.
+Visit our stop smoking clinic for more information.

 Regular exercise keeps the cardiovascular system in tip-top condition and improves blood pressure.
 Just two hours a week will improve you health.